Information management process monitoring innovation activities which actors can influence in the short and medium-term in a region.

-Situational picture of innovation is an information management process which helps putting together, analysing and sharing relevant information about innovation activities in the region in co-operation between different regional actors.
+Situational picture of innovation is an information management process which helps putting together, analyzing and sharing relevant information about innovation activities in the region in co-operation between different regional actors.

 The main objective is to present up-to-date information on innovation activities in the region, monitor phenomena which regional operators can influence in the short and medium-term, identify and agree on strategically important phenomena, support regional decision-making processes and offer an arena for different regional operators for joint vision building and sense making.